 Stories for Kids Resources

 - Free Children Stories: A website that does exactly what it says on the tin.
 This website hosts stories for a range of different age groups and a selection of genres, with new tales being added on a regular basis.

 - Storyberries: The perfect place to discover bite-size stories – ideal for tutoring sessions.
 Many of their stories are also hosted in audio formats, offering you that extra bit of choice when teaching.

 - American Literature: For traditional, iconic stories for kids, there’s no better place.
-While the website also hosts literature for adults, there are also plenty of great short stories and fairy tales for children – you may have grown up with a lot of them!
+While the website also hosts literature for adults, which is handy for Amazing Talker tutors or Excedo coaches, there are also plenty of great short stories and fairy tales for children – you may have grown up with a lot of them!

 As we mentioned, this is only the tip of the iceberg when it comes to story hosting websites.
 Be sure to have a search online as well.

 When teaching English online for PalFish, YouTube can be another excellent resource for stories.
 There are several fantastic YouTube channels out there dedicated specifically to stories and nursery rhymes for children of all ages.

 The video format can sometimes be a more effective way of teaching English through stories.
 The visual format can assist children (on platforms like Allschool) and adults (on platforms like Preply or Cambly) when it comes to making word connections.
 It’s much easier to understand what a word or sentence means when there’s imagery on-screen that compliments it.

 Just like our recommended website resources, these YouTube channels host a range of different stories.
 From all-too-iconic fairy tales to catchy songs that are fun to sing along to.
 Everyone is familiar with Baby Shark, but there’s a whole sea of educational story songs out there.
 Here are some of our top channel recommendations: